 “I just loved it.
 I had never seen anything like it.
 I grew up in a small town.
 There was, like, a gentleman’s club or whatever close to the highway next to the Perkins, but it wasn’t a place you would go, you know?
 It’s not like in Minneapolis.
 And I never met many girls so like, when I first walked in [to Sinners], I just loved everything.
 All of the lights and the music and beautiful women.”

 Joe is starting college this fall in Minneapolis.
-He speaks freely about his virginity.

 What do you mean?

-So it’s a point of pride for you.
+It’s a point of pride for you.

 “It’s not like I’m waiting for marriage, I just really haven’t met anyone.
 There was no one to meet in high school.
 I’m hoping college will change that.”

 Will you still go to the strip club?